MrZMN/FuzzyKey/fuzzy extractors/Hamming distance metric/syndrome construction/README.md

 - TX and RX synchronise with each other, and measure the same PS for a period of time simultaneously (time depends on the ps string length required).
 - Both devices convert the PS analog signal to n-bit strings PS and PS'.
 These two strings should be very similar.
-- TX regards the n-bit PS as a/many codeword(s), and calculates SS = syndrome(PS), which is the ECC syndrome of the PS.
+- TX regards the n-bit PS as one/many codeword(s), and calculates SS = syndrome(PS), which is the ECC syndrome of the PS.
 - TX sends SS to RX over the wireless channel.
-- RX received SS.
+- RX receives SS.
 - RX calculates syndrome(PS') just like what TX did, then calculates syndrome(err) = syndrome(PS') xor syndrome(PS) = syndrome(PS') xor SS. err is the mismatch between PS and PS'.
 If syndrome(err) is a zero vector, there're no mismatches on PS measurements between TX/RX.
 - Otherwise, if syndrome(err) isn't a zero vector, RX corrects PS' based on syndrome(err).
 The corrected PS data should be the same as the one at TX side.
 - After sharing the same PS values, both TX/RX use PS as the input of a strong random extractor (i.e. a secure hash), which outputs a uniformly distributed key.
 The first 128-bit of the strong extractor output is regarded as the encryption key.